top of page

 Rewiring metabolism

 Metabolism is a network of pathways through which molecules flow.
 By engineering the metabolism of yeast cells, they can convert natural sugars into fats.
 Using specialized enzymes, we then dictate the structure and properties of the fats, including chain length and saturation.
 The result?
-We can customize fats for specific applications, produce identical replicas of animal fats, and design fats with new properties.
+We can customize fats for specific applications, produce replicas of desired animal and plant fats, and design fats with new properties.

 Iterative improvement cycle

-Thanks to iterative development cycles and state-of-the-art technology, we can use synthetic biology tools to create and screen different yeast cell designs.
-Then we decide which designs work best and repeat the process until we have robust and high-producing cells with the desired fat profiles.
+We use iterative development cycles to create and test different yeast cell designs.
+We repeat the cycle until we have robust and high-producing cells with the desired fat profiles.

 M&M_Yeast_iterative.jpg